Assessments

 Baseline assessments take place for Reception Children in first the four weeks of entry

-Progress tests in Reading (PIRA) and Maths (PUMA) are taken each term and are used alongside teacher assessments to make an overall judgement against year group expectations.
-The Single Word Spelling Test (SWST) takes place in September and March.
-These tests provide standardised scores for pupils which are recorded and tracked in SIMS.
-Science tests (Rising Stars) are taken at the end of each topic, alongside teacher assessment and are recorded in SIMS using the above codes.
+Progress tests in Reading (NTS) and Maths (NTS) are taken twice yearly and are used alongside teacher assessments to make an overall judgement against year group expectations.
 Children receiving reading interventions will undertake Salford reading tests as appropriate to measure progress and impact of intervention.

 Children in Year 1 undertake statutory phonic screening in June and are assessed again in Year 2 if pass mark is not attained.